windrasyad/h8FinalProjectGolang/README.md

-This is final project for golang Hacktiv8 using Blueprint framework
+This is final project for golang Hacktiv8 using Blueprint framework from https://github.com/blue-jay/blueprint.

+golanghacktiv.sql as database